PCOS: From symptoms to self-advocacy. Get the handbook

 • At 1 DPO, there’s no true way to tell if conception occurred or not.
 Physical early pregnancy symptoms typically aren’t noticeable until a few days after successful implantation.
 (This is when your hCG starts reaching levels that are detectable on a urine pregnancy test.)

 1 DPO simply means the first day past ovulation.
-For example, if you ovulated on February 2nd, on February 3rd you would be 1 DPO.
+For example, if you ovulated on February 2nd, you would be 1 DPO on February 3rd.

 Learn more: Common Signs that Ovulation is Over: 6 Changes to Watch Out For